Can Sleep Apnea Be Deadly? The Health Risks You Might Not Know About

 Final Thoughts

-Sleep apnea might start as snoring or fatigue, but left untreated, it becomes a systemic threat to your life.
-It increases your risk of sudden death, heart failure, diabetes, and stroke — often without obvious warning signs.
+Sleep apnea may start as snoring or daytime fatigue, but when left untreated, it becomes a systemic threat to long-term health.
+Repeated drops in oxygen place continuous strain on the heart, brain, and metabolic system, increasing the risk of sudden death, heart failure, diabetes, and stroke — often without dramatic warning signs that feel urgent day to day.

 By Altruva Wellness Editorial Team